-Among racks of clothes and accessories, TOM PEPPER (22) - practical, stylish, intent on his work - prepares costumes for the final "Galaxy Gals" performance of the day.
+Among racks of clothes and accessories, TOM PEPPER (22) - practical, stylish, guarded - prepares costumes for the final "Galaxy Gals" performance of the day.

 An ASSAILANT in a wet trench coat and a pork pie hat enters, his face in shadow.
 The hat has a distinctive red feather.